Codes of Welfare

-These have been held since 1990 throughout New Zealand including Auckland, Wellington, Christchurch, Rotorua, Hamilton, Palmerston North and Nelson and have included inspirational International speakers from the UK, USA and Australia in addition to leading companion animal experts from New Zealand.
+Companion Animal Conferences have been held since 1990 throughout New Zealand, including in: Auckland, Wellington, Christchurch, Rotorua, Hamilton, Palmerston North and Nelson.
+The conferences have welcomed international speakers from the UK, USA and Australia as well as leading companion animal experts in New Zealand.

-For conference details and information about previous conferences, click the "OTHER CONTENT" menu in the top menu bar.
+For information about previous conferences, click the "OTHER CONTENT" menu in the top menu bar.

 New Zealand Companion Animal Register

 As microchipping has become more common place and in the case of dogs a legal requirement, the NZCAC recognised there was a need for a suitable New Zealand based animal repatriation system.
 With this in mind we have created the New Zealand Companion Animal Register.